shorn/fruitfly/doc/plugin-development.md

 That said, I've tried to change the JDK that the standalone Fruitfly project was using in IDEA and the test task still seemed to run.
-The issue may have been being caused by other complications in the large project I was integrating into.
+The issue may have been being caused by other complications in the larger project I was integrating into.
 Just be aware that you might run into issues integrating into projects on later versions of the JDK.